NateEag/nateeag.com/pages/music/songwriting/parody/the-sound-of-shopping.md

     Hello Daddy my old friend
     I've come to talk with you again.
     Because a vision softly creeping,
-    planted seeds while I was sleeping,
-    and the vision that was planted in my brain still remains
+    left its seeds while I was sleeping, and the vision that was planted in my brain still remains
     within the sound of shopping.

     Through large textbooks I worked alone,
     pages on volcanic stone.
-    'Neath the halo of my desk lamp
+    'Neath the halo of a desk lamp
     I turned my eyes out to the cold and damp,
     When my eyes were stabbed by a sodium vapor light, it split the night
     and touched the sound of shopping.

-    And in the vapor lights I saw
+    And in the vapor light I saw
     ten million people, maybe more.
     People shopping without reason,
     buying things that were out of season.